CURRENT EMPLOYMENT STATISTICS (CES) PROGRAM

 The Occupational Employment Statistics (OES) program provides employment and wage estimates for more than 800 occupations under the Standard Occupational Classification (SOC) system.
 In Pennsylvania, wages are made available for the state, Metropolitan Statistical Areas (MSAs), Workforce Development Areas (WDAs), and all counties.
 Wage statistics provided for each geographic area include average, median, entry, experienced, and mid-range.
 All data is collected and estimated in conjunction with the US Department of Labor’s Bureau of Labor Statistics (BLS.)

-More information about the Occupational Employment Statistics Program can be found here.
+More information about the Occupational Employment Statistics Program.

 UNEMPLOYMENT COMPENSATION (UC) PROGRAM